Home Assistant

 | Min.
 Update Interval | 5s | Cooldown between mid-activity updates |

-| Progress Attribute | — | HA attribute holding 0–100 percentage |
+| Progress Entity / Attribute | — | 0–100 percentage, from the tracked entity or a separate one |

 | Accent Color | Blue | Color for the Live Activity accent |